pgilll/Reinforcement-Learning-Final-Project/README.md

 # Reinforcement-Learning-Final-Project
-Implementation of Value Iteration, Sarsa, and Q-Learning to OpenAI Gym's Cliff Walking environment
+This project is an implementation of Value Iteration, Sarsa, and Q-Learning to OpenAI Gym's Cliff Walking environment.
+The contents of this repository are RL_FinalProject.ipynb and README.md.